devraj-raghuvanshi/human-activity-recognition/README.md

 ## Overview

 The project focuses on building a subject-independent model that can generalize across different users.
-The dataset used in this project includes data from 22 participants, each wearing two 3-axial Axivity AX3 accelerometers placed on the thigh and lower back.
+The dataset used in this project [Human Activity Recognition Trondheim (HARTH)](https://archive.ics.uci.edu/dataset/779/harth) includes data from 22 participants, each wearing two 3-axial Axivity AX3 accelerometers placed on the thigh and lower back.
 The model aims to predict activities like walking, running, cycling, and more, based on accelerometer readings.

 ## Setup